Mariners win first game in Chicago as Hector Santiago is ejected for violating illegal substance rule

 He had appeared in eight previous games for the Mariners this season with a 1-1 record and a 2.45 earned-run average in 14.2 innings.

-Trammell hit two home runs to key the offense, including a solo shot with two outs in the top of the ninth off Hendricks that proved to be the winning run, and also proved clutch with the glove with a marvelous running catch of a long drive in the ninth off the bat of former UW and Bishop Blanchet High star Jake Lamb.
+Trammell hit two home runs to key the offense, including a solo shot with two outs in the top of the ninth off Hendricks that proved to be the winning run.
+He also proved clutch with the glove with a marvelous running catch of a long drive in the ninth off the bat of former UW and Bishop Blanchet High star Jake Lamb.

-Seattle got all of its runs off solo homers — two by Trammell, the first multihomer game of his career — and another by Ty France.
+Seattle got all of its runs off solo homers — the two by Trammell, which marked the first multihomer game of his career — and another by Ty France.
 Trammell’s first HR came in the fifth and France’s in the sixth.

-The Mariners have also won 20 of their last 31 games and the victory Sunday assured a series win of the White Sox with the day’s second game still on tap.
+The Mariners have won 20 of their past 31 games and the victory Sunday assured a series win of the White Sox with the day’s second game still on tap.

 Servais also said that second baseman Shed Long was replaced in the sixth inning by Dylan Moore when he did not run hard on a grounder.
 Long reached via an error by Leury Garcia.

 “We have a standard that we are going to run hard all the time,’’ Servais said.
-“I didn’t think he really bused it out of the not so we just made a little adjustment.
+“I didn’t think he really bused it so we just made a little adjustment.
 That’s how we play.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.